flatironinstitute/dendro-old/doc/create_dendro_app.md

-# Creating and Dendro Processing App
+# Creating a Custom Dendro Processing App

-If you want to learn by example you can take a look at the [source code for the currently-available processing apps](https://github.com/scratchrealm/pc-spike-sorting).
+Here we will walk through the steps of creating a simple Dendro processing app.
+Alternatively, you can view some more complicated WIP apps [here](https://github.com/scratchrealm/pc-spike-sorting).

 # Tutorial: Creating a Letter Counting Processing App in Dendro